danbotspace/Documentation/docs/introduction.md

 ## Why this documentation exist?

 This project was made by a bunch of DBH members to let newbies know everything about DanBot Hosting LTD!

+> Please note that this documentation is not done and may suffer changes.
+Want to contribute to this project?
+[GitHub repository](https://github.com/DBH-Docs/Documentation)

 ## Rules regarding DBH